brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 The BAH therefore envisions a rim-to-rim hike with the nephews in schematic terms.
-First comes a quick descent of the SKT, with all the familiar strata serving as mileposts.
+First, a quick descent of the SKT with all the familiar strata serving as mileposts.
-Then a plunge into the Precambrian depths that takes them across the Colorado River.
+Then a plunge into the Precambrian depths that will take them across the Colorado River.
-Finally, like a diver rising back to the surface, the NKT will carry them safe up into the Tapeats and their feet will stand once again on familiar rock.
+Finally, like a diver rising back to the surface, the NKT will carry them back up into the Tapeats and their feet will once again stand on familiar rock.
 From there the trail will wind past the Redwall and then the Coconino, whose cliffs will stand sentinel and measure the hikers’ progress